jessetane/spm/README.md

 Right now, the tools exec out to the system's ssh and git or rsync, could this be done in pure javascript?
 * https://github.com/mscdex/ssh2
 * https://github.com/hij1nx/git-stream

-// - deploy
-// move code and variables to lib/service/version on all machines in given environment
-// run post-deploy hook

-// - withdraw
-// run pre-withdraw hook
-// destroy code in lib/service/version

-// - inspect
-// intersects services.json & machines.json to show the status of an environment

-// - connect
-// pick from a list of machines
-// pick from a list of users
-// ssh in